blmccavanagh/Book-Search-Engine/README.md

 ### Web development technologies

-Development of the project was centered around using Express and MongoDB/Mongoose ODM, back end web applications for Node.js that are installed using the node package manager (NPM).
+Development of the project was centered around using Apollo and graphQL with the use of MongoDB/Mongoose ODM, back end web applications for Node.js that are installed using the node package manager (NPM).

 The application is deployed to Heroku, a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud..

 Node.js, an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.

-Compression is Node.js middleware used to compress response bodies.

-Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

-Lite-server is a lightweight development only node server that serves a web app, opens it in the browser, refreshes when html or javascript change, injects CSS changes using sockets, and has a fallback page when a route is not found.

-MongoDB is a source-available cross-platform document-oriented database program.
-Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.

-Apollo

 Links to the languages and tools used to build this project are included below:

-* HTML5
-* CSS3
-* Javascript ES6
 * Node.js :
     * https://nodejs.org/
 * NPM :